 Often times, French drains are required when there has been standing water or a recurring moisture problem in landscaped areas.
 A French drain is usually composed of a small trench in the ground, surrounded by gravel and perforated plastic piping.
 The water that rests in the surface of this trench is diverted through the piping towards another part of the yard.
 Furthermore, the pipe system can be connected to a sump pump to empty the excess water into a river, pond, or underground drainage.

 Protects the building foundation – French drains are used in foundations to prevent water from stagnating, and instead direct it out of a building through pipes that carry it away from the property.
 They allow water to move between low and high points in a foundation, which keeps moisture from accumulating.
 The drain pipes come in layers, with an outermost layer outside the foundation floor and continuing down towards the ground.
-Sometimes, other sections of the pipes are buried beneath the foundation.

 01. Excavation – The first step is digging out a space for the pipe.
 Excavating the ground is done by using power shovels, mini and skid steer loaders, or other heavy equipment.
 Occasionally, the area that needs to be excavated may be on rocky terrain, where huge rocks are not easily removed by hand tools and blasting must be used instead.
 The material that was excavated from the trench must be removed and brought to a dump site.